vendasta/marketplace-documentation/docs/Guides/oauth2.md

 | **2-legged flow (Partner Service Account)** | Access to high-level Vendasta workflow APIs, but no access to **user data** or **business data**.
 Not currently used by Vendors.| Allocating a Partner Service Account.
 Configuring an OAuth2 2-legged client.
 | **3-legged flow (this guide)**              | Access to **user data** and **business data** associated with the user performing the flow.       | Follow this guide.
 Requires an end user to initiate the flow to provide access to the app. |

+### SSO Checklist
+- [ ] Choose frontend or backend authorization flow
+- [ ] Choose a library, or service to use
+- [ ] Generate OAuth Client in Vendor Center
+- [ ] Build Entry URL & Logout endpoints, and register them in Vendor Center
+- [ ] Determine how you will sync Users
+- [ ] Build Session Transfer workflow
+- [ ] Test as you go from Business App
+- [ ] Make dashboard adjustments
+- [ ] Request a review of your work

 ## Step 1: Technology Review
 Your first decision you will need to make is where you will implement your authorization flow: